 - Be able to file the application on time, with ease—and with minimal involvement on your part (say: two hours or less per week).
 No need to dig up materials, hold extensive strategy sessions, and spend endless hours—and dedicate robust team members to—writing, rewriting, arguing over strategies, editing, and scratching your heads.
 Think of us like an EASY button for your license application.

-- Make the process efficient and cost-effective—at a savings of 50-60% less than lawyer and paralegal rates
+- Make the process efficient and cost-effective—at a savings of up to 50-60% less than lawyer and paralegal rates.

 The information required for a state or local cannabis application includes: